Welcome to CV-TEC!

 That depends on your home district’s scheduling needs and program availability.
 The session you attend is a decision you make with your home district school counselor.

-Can I get work experience in my chosen field while
+Can I get work experience in my chosen field while attending CV-TEC?

 Yes, every CV-TEC CTE Program consists of both technical theory and hands-on experiential components to prepare students for their chosen field.
 Off-campus work is also available during the two-year program.
-The Work Based Learning Coordinator will assist in placing students with business mentors in both paid and unpaid work experiences.
+The Work Based Learning Coordinator will assist in placing students with business mentors in both paid and/or unpaid work experiences.
 During their senior year, these students may report directly to their work sites up to three days per week where they are evaluated by their business mentors.

 Are all CV-TEC CTE Programs two-year programs?

 No, our CV-TEC New Visions: Medical Careers and New Visions: Applied Engineering Programs are one-year, competitive application programs for high school seniors only.
 Students must apply for entry into the New Visions Program during their junior year.
 We also offer Pre-CTE Programs for students in grades 9 – 12 which provide service-level introductory training for students.